Increased Worker Access to Equity and Ownership

 Why is now an inflection point?

-Millennial respondents are the most likely generation to identify equity compensation as the main reason or one of the main reasons they chose their current employer (53%).
+Millennial respondents are the most likely to identify equity compensation as the main reason or one of the main reasons they chose their current employer (53%).

-Despite the demand from millennials, they currently own less than 10% of the stock market as data from Federal Reserve below shows.
+Despite the demand from millennials, they currently own less than 10% of the stock market, as data from Federal Reserve below shows.

 2) Increased prominence of private markets.
 According to McKinsey, private market assets under management grew by ten percent in 2019, and 170 percent in the past decade.
 The number of active private equity firms has more than doubled and the number of US sponsor-backed companies has increased by 60 percent.
 As more US employees work for private companies, new equity plan solutions will be devised that gives shared ownership.

-4) Addressing inequality.
+5) Addressing inequality.
 Top management and CEO compensation have been rising, and a significant portion of the packages are in stock-based compensation, as research from Harvard shows (see below).
 A 21st Century company will aim to build wealth together with its employees.
 It is also only a matter of time before ESG-related pressures come for more equitable stock distribution.

 Savvy private owners, particularly in private equity, can also benefit by implementing smartly structured plans.
 For example, KKR uses employee equity to align incentives with frontline workers.
-Leading this movement for KKR is co-head of North America Pete Stravos, who recently set up a foundation to promote employee ownership.
+Leading this movement for KKR is co-head of North America, Pete Stravos, who recently set up a foundation to promote employee ownership.
 KKR portfolio company Ingersoll Rand recently awarded $150 million in equity grants to about 16,000 global employees and has seen increased impact on employee morale, employee engagement, employee retention, and company performance (600 -1,200 basis point improvement in EBITDA according to KKR).

 How could this trend go wrong?